 The cover really isn’t a need unless you want to store your soap in it.

 Built quality is excellent with Schöne having the reputation of using only high-grade stainless steel.

-If it’s warm lather you want then look no further than the Crown King Porcelain scuttle.
-This product is unique when you compare it to the other products in this list because it has storage for hot water.
+If it’s warm lather, you want then look no further than the Crown King Porcelain scuttle.
+This product is unique when you compare it to the other products on this list because it has storage for hot water.